AndrewZures/tic-tac-go/README.md

 3. cd to tictactoe/

 #####options
-        1. go run main.go
-        2. ./tictactoe
+        1. ./tictactoe
-        3. go build; ./tictactoe
+        2. go build; ./tictactoe

 ###To Test